JenniferToops/simple-todo-list/README.md

         <li>Delete the item if it's invalid or not needed</li>
     </ul>

-<p style="font-style: italic">I created this app with ejs, css, js, node, express, and pushed it to heroku.</p>
+**I created this app with ejs, css, js, node, express, and pushed it to heroku.**

 <img src="https://imgur.com/VbnwF8C.jpg" width="400px" alt="meme of elderly woman lifting her glasses and asking 'how do I cross out my todos'">